There’s no doubt Maine has unspent federal cash. The fight is over how to use it.

 “She is just dead wrong,” he said during a radio interview.

-The Legislature’s Office of Fiscal and Program Review, a team of numbers crunchers who among other things calculate how much potential new laws would cost the state, estimated at the end of fiscal year 2016 last summer that about $150 million in federal money had accrued.
+The Legislature’s Office of Fiscal and Program Review, a team of number crunchers, who among other things calculate how much potential new laws would cost the state, estimated at the end of fiscal year 2016 last summer that about $150 million in federal money had accrued.

 That’s because there’s a gap between how much the Legislature has authorized state government to use for TANF and how much the state has actually spent since 2012.
 As reported by the Bangor Daily News in June 2016, that’s largely because of a lifetime TANF cap of five years that has cut more than 8,000 Maine families out of the program so far.